CSCI 102-001: Data Structures, Summer 2017 Course Information and Syllabus

 The grade of Incomplete is reserved for students who, for legitimate and documented reason, miss the final exam.
 The grade of Incomplete will not be given to student who started falling behind in class.
 Those students should withdraw from the class or switch to Pass/Fail option.

-There will be two different types of assignments in this course:
+There will be three different types of assignments in this course: 1) programming projects, 2) short (usually non-programming) homeworks, and 3) do not hand-in homeworks (DNHI).

 No programming projects can be accepted after the last day of classes.